mjsmith11/CS693-metrics-project/README.md

 This project is written and tested using Python 3.6.4 on Ubuntu.

 ## Running Tests
 Currently, Tests can only be run for one test file at a time.

-Example `python TestLOC.py`
+Example: `python TestLOC.py`

 A -v flag may be added for verbose output.

 ## Metrics